Procedures and policies regarding student attendance

 Arriving to School Late

-Students arriving late to school are to follow these check-in procedures: Students arriving after 8:10 am are to check in at the Main Office and receive a pass to their class.
+Students arriving late to school are to follow these check-in procedures: Students arriving after 8:10 am are to check in at Door 1 in the Main Office and receive a pass to their class.

 Those students with a note excusing their tardy will report to the Main Office for an excused pass to class.

-Any students that arrive after first block (including during breaks, lunch, and between class periods) must check in at the Attendance Office.
+Any students that arrive after first block (including during breaks, lunch, and between class periods) must check in through the Main Office at Door 1.

 Leaving School Early